smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

     Password.1!!
     ```

 1. SSH connects to the VM and displays a command prompt such as the following.
-Keep this cloud shell window open for the next step:
+Keep this shell window open for the next step:

    `adminfabmedical@fabmedical:~$`